FrankSmithSyd/Recruitinator/README.md

 		- Razor
 		- Javascript
 		- Styling: Bootstrap
+- Tests/
+	- Core.Tests
+		- Logic has a few unit tests, not as much as I'd like nor as detailed as I'd like.
+They're also not utilizing a bunch of the cool features we get from NUnit due to time constraints.

 A bunch of tasks I didn't get around to doing, but would have liked: